As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Your oven’s manual is a helpful book that comes with your oven.
 It has a list of fault codes and what they mean.
 Look up the code you see on your oven’s display.
 The manual will tell you what the code means and might even give you steps to fix it.
 If you don’t have the manual, you can often find it online on the GE website.

-Look up the Code Online
+Look Up the Code Online

 If you can’t find your manual or need more help, you can look up the fault code online.
 There are many websites that explain what each code means and how to fix it.
 Just type the fault code and “GE oven” into a search engine.
 You might find step-by-step instructions or videos that can help you understand and fix the problem.